-The Connected Apps option in the Main menu opens a web browser within the App.
+The Share option in the Main menu opens a web browser within the App.
 It lists different apps you can connect with to share your data.
-The available apps may vary based on your country/region.
-To connect your data with apps listed in the Connected Apps option, select them from the list of apps, and follow the onscreen instructions.
+The available apps may vary based on your country.
+To connect your data with apps listed in the Share option, select them from the list of apps, and follow the onscreen instructions.